VlikeBanana/nordvpn/README.md

 <p align="center">
 </p>

-Official `NordVPN` client in a docker container; it makes routing traffic through the `NordVPN` network easy.
+Official `NordVPN` client in an unofficial docker container; it makes routing traffic through the `NordVPN` network easy.

 # How to use this image
 This container was designed to be started first to provide a connection to other containers (using `--net=container:vpn`, see below *Starting an NordVPN client instance*).